sudhanshugaur/SKillTest/ernest/README.md

 2. When user enters values other than digits.
 3. When user enters nothing but a selecting state and click checkout.
 4. When user enters nothing,not selecting a state and click checkout.
-5. For North Dekota the taxes are calulated at 10% not 5%.
+5. For North Dekota the taxes are calulated at 10% not 5%. -> This test case fails.(Refer to BUG Caught section of README)

 BUG Caught:
 1. For the state "North Dakota" the Taxes are caluculated at 10% not 5% (as mentioned) :) -> I have included it as a seperate test case.

 OBSERVATION:
-1. Display of "item in stock" is misleading.
+1. Display of "In Stock" is misleading.
 As it has no negative impact on the item the customer can buy.
 I am ignoring this field all together in my automation.